Best Pet-Friendly Smart Home Security Setups (2025 Guide)

 Why Pet-Friendly Security Matters

-• Pets trigger motion sensors unless the system is designed to filter them
+- Pets can trigger motion sensors unless detection is properly filtered

-• Indoor cameras often misidentify pets as “people”
+- Indoor cameras may misidentify pets as people

-• Outdoor motion lights or cameras may activate constantly
+- Outdoor cameras and lights may activate constantly

-• False alerts reduce your ability to notice real intrusions
+- False alerts reduce awareness of real intrusions

 The goal is a system that stays quiet when pets move but alerts you when a human enters the space.